How to Get Rid of Bagworms

 Unfortunately, preventing bagworms is purely a matter of due diligence.
 Use neem soil soaks regularly and spray your plants in late spring to catch any bagworms that try to migrate onto the property.
 Late June to early July is the best time to spray.

-Alternatively, you can be proactive and do your companion planting and add any bird-friendly features to the yard or garden earlier in spring.
+Alternatively, you can be proactive with your allies.
+Do your companion planting and add any bird-friendly features to the yard or garden earlier in spring.

 This will allow your little garden helpers to amass in time to catch the bagworms as they hatch or attempt to land on your plants – well before they can do any damage.